Area of Focus

 Global Engagement (GE) is the hub of responsibility and leadership for Global Learning at the UC Santa Cruz campus.
 We provide advising services and guidance to students seeking to participate in a global learning opportunity.
 Students interested in exploring study abroad and away options should visit Global Engagement (103 Classroom Unit Building) to meet with a Global Learning Advisor early in their college career and review the UCSC Global Learning website.
 Global Learning applications are generally due approximately 4-8 months in advance of the program start date, so it is critical that students start planning well in advance.

-Students interested in learning more about global learning opportunities at UCSC should start by creating a profile in the Global Learning Portal.
-The profile will cover important information such as types of programs, how to apply & deadlines, academics, affording global learning, scholarships, student identity, resources, and next steps.
-Additionally, after a profile is created, students may make an appointment to meet with a global learning advisor.
+Students interested in learning more about global learning opportunities at UCSC should start by creating an account in the Global Learning Portal.
+After creating an account, students may make an appointment to meet with a global learning advisor.
 See more information at Advising.

 Health Sciences Internship Program